ReneR97/domestika-downloader/README.md

 This script is a simple way to download a full course from Domestika.

 > **Warning**
 > You need to own the course you want to download.
-So yoi either have to have bought it or got it for "free" with your premium account.
+So you either have to have bought it or got it for "free" with your premium account.

 ## Installation